How Images Affect Bounce Rate & Improve Website Engagement

 Introduction

 Images play a critical role in shaping how users perceive, interact with, and stay on a website.
-While content quality and page speed are often highlighted as key performance factors, images have a direct and measurable impact on image bounce rate and overall website engagement.
+While content quality and page speed are often highlighted as key performance factors, images have a direct and measurable impact on bounce rate and overall website engagement.

 When used strategically, images can guide attention, reinforce messaging, and improve user experience.
-When used poorly, they can slow pages down, confuse visitors, and cause users to leave almost immediately.
-This article explains how images affect bounce rate, why it matters for SEO, and how to optimize images to improve engagement and retention.
+When used poorly, they slow pages down, confuse visitors, and cause users to leave almost immediately.
+This article explains how images affect bounce rate, why it matters for SEO, and how to optimise images to improve engagement and retention.

 What Is Image Bounce Rate?